Fiscal Sponsorship Spotlight:

 Every donation helps bring this story to life—and we’ve created a few special ways to say thank you.

-• $1,000+ donation: Receive a signed original mixed media artwork made by Tina.
+• $2,000 donation: Receive a signed Original mixed-media artwork.
 (Shipping in the USA only)

-• $500 donation: Receive a package of archive memories from Tina, including a signed snowboarding poster, a signed galley original transcript of her book "Pretty Good for a Girl", stickers, and a signed art print.
+• $500 donation: Receive a signed galley original transcript of her book "Pretty Good for a Girl" with vintage stickers.
 (Shipping in the USA only)

 About Tina Basich & Catching Light